make-robots/make-robots.github.io/projects/angel-mk5/index.md

 Angel MK5
 =========

+**This is a work in progress.
+Don't expect many updates until Fall 2018**

 The Angel Mk5 is my code name for a robotics project I've been dreaming about all my life.
 Well not all my life, but since around the mid-late 1980s.

 This robot is inspired by a movie robot but it isn't a replica.
 While I openly admit it resembles the movie character it differs in a few ways